 The role wetlands play in flood alleviation may provide opportunities for habitat creation and restoration, often known as 'nature-based solutions'.
 In recent years, there has been much greater public awareness of pressures on rivers such as pollution, which may provide drivers for protection and restoration.
-The Government's Environmental Improvement Plan (HM Government, 2023) includes a goal for clean and plentiful water, with associated targets and commitments such as reducing water use, restoring 75% of water bodies to good ecological status and reducing pollution from agriculture.
+The Government's Environmental Improvement Plan (HM Government, 2023) includes a goal for clean and plentiful water, with associated targets and commitments such as reducing water use, restoring 75 per cent of water bodies to good ecological status and reducing pollution from agriculture.
 Biodiversity net gain will provide a driver for better quality habitats on development sites and via off-site projects.
 There is a specific watercourse assessment module for developments affecting rivers and streams (Defra, 2023, B).
 Agri-environment schemes provide incentives to landowners to take action to improve water quality and biodiversity in watercourses, such as creating riparian buffers, and support wetland habitats, for example by creating and managing reedbeds (Defra, 2023, A).

-31. Design and undertake regular surveys of key wetland sites/species to understand trends and feed into annual report (see General Themes target 5)

-32. Monitor outfalls at least every 4 years

-Contributes to objective: (B) (G) (H)

-33. Enhance, restore or create 20 ponds

-Contributes to objective: (C) (F) (I) (J)

-34. Restore or enhance 2km of river or stream habitat

-Contributes to objective: (C) (E) (F) (J)

-35. Tackle invasive Himalayan Balsam at 5 sites

-Contributes to objective: (C) (J)

-36. Review access patterns at two river or wetland sites and adapt access management

-37. Make management advice available to riverside landowners

-38. Raise awareness of wetland biodiversity, including issues facing rivers and opportunities for communities to get involved, within annual events and articles (see General Themes target 8)

-39. Engage with the Catchment Partnership and its strategic plans

-Contributes to objective: (H)
+No. Target Objectives 34 Design and undertake regular surveys of key wetland sites/species to understand trends and feed into annual report (see General Themes target 5) Monitor and survey 35 Monitor outfalls at least every 4 years Monitor and survey Raise awareness Strategic action 36 Enhance, restore or create 20 ponds Create and restore habitatsEnhance for wildlifeClimate mitigationClimate adaptation 37 Restore or enhance 2km of river or stream habitat Create and restore habitatsConnect habitatsEnhance for wildlifeClimate adaptation 38 Restore or enhance 3 wetland sites, including improving reedbed management where appropriate Create and restore habitats Climate adaptation 39 Create an action plan of prioritised sites for Himalayan Balsam removal and take action across at least 10 sites Create and restore habitats Climate adaptation 40 Review access patterns at two river or wetland sites and adapt access management Create and restore habitats Raise awareness Access to nature 41 Make management advice available to riverside landowners Create and restore habitats Raise awareness 42 Raise awareness of wetland biodiversity, including issues facing rivers and opportunities for communities to get involved, within annual events and articles (see General Themes target 8) Raise awareness 43 Engage with the Catchment Partnership and its strategic plans Strategic action

-10 Heathland Habitat Action Plan
+10. Heathland Habitat Action Plan